mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-3-8-DiscussionConclusion.md_toc.md

         -   [Research output: 3M game making (Meta) model of pedagogical elements of the learning design](#research-output-3m-game-making-meta-model-of-pedagogical-elements-of-the-learning-design)
-        -   [Research Output - Toolsets of template and Code playground (RQ1 and impact on RQ3)](#research-output---toolsets-of-template-and-code-playground-rq1-and-impact-on-rq3)
+        -   [Research Output - REEPP as a technical pedagogy](#research-output---reepp-as-a-technical-pedagogy)
         -   [Research Output - A pedagogy aligned with inclusive approaches and promising for neurodiversity in particular](#research-output---a-pedagogy-aligned-with-inclusive-approaches-and-promising-for-neurodiversity-in-particular)